Do Go On - 373 - The Star Wars Holiday Special

 That's the spirit.

-Then we go to Kashyyyk and meet Chewbacca's family
+Then we go to Kashik and meet Chewbuckers' family who are preparing for his return.

-The family include his father, Itchy,
+The family include his father itchy.

-and his son, Lumpy.
+His wife Marla and his son Lumpy.

 Get fucked.